For advertisers on the world’s premier business to business social network, campaign ROI potential just grew exponentially.

 Everyone give me a list of the 50 companies you would give ANYTHING to work with.”
 The sales teams obliged and provided 1,050 companies.
 I created account-based advertising campaigns around them, which means 100 percent of the leads generated from them were leads that the sales team would gladly and dutifully service.

-With the feature, you can a list of up to 300,000 companies.
-And even more specifically, you can professional demographics at those businesses.
+With the feature, you can target a list of up to 300,000 companies.
+And even more specifically, you can target professional demographics at those businesses.
 If chief marketing officers at Fortune 1,000 companies are who you need to reach, now you can reach them.

 - Run account-based marketing campaigns.
 Serve ads to only the companies you want to work with.